 Will we get answers?

-The timing might not be suspicious.
+Unlikely the timing might not be suspicious.

 I mean, this stuff has to have timing.

-I mean, but the timing, I think will beg questions.
+I mean, but the timing, I think, will beg questions.

-What what development has happened since the lawsuit, since the redaction of the documents, and then to today?
+What development has happened since the lawsuit, since the redaction of the documents, and then to today?

 What new information is there?